How contactless payment works and its benefits to businesses

 Contactless payment devices are encrypted and can only be deciphered by dedicated readers in close proximity.
 They are much safer than cash — which is more easily stolen and less traceable.

 Additionally, the protections for users of contactless payments are the same as any other transaction made on their card.
-Many people use contactless payment methods because they’re faster, more sanitary (think about how many people touch cash or POS keypads) and far more convenient.
+Many people use contactless payment methods because they’re faster, more sanitary (think about how many people touch cash or POS keypads), and far more convenient.
 Customers can simply wave their phone, watch, or card near your device rather than fumble to find and insert their card inside it.
-It’s great for people out for a run or who want to grab a coffee or snack without taking their whole wallet with them.
+It’s a great payment option for people out on a run or those who want to grab a coffee or snack without bringing their wallet.

-• No need to turn customers away: These days, more and more customers are expecting businesses to accept contactless payments.
-If a customer came into your business with just their smartwatch and expected to be able to pay via mobile wallet, you would want to be prepared.
+• No need to turn customers away: These days, more customers expect businesses to accept contactless payments.
+If a customer comes into your business with just their smartwatch and expects to pay via mobile wallet, you want to be prepared.

-• Security: Contactless payments are more secure than cash and magnetic stripe technology, but just as secure as contact chip card transactions.
+• Security: Contactless payments are more secure than cash and just as secure as contact chip card transactions.
 By offering more digital payment options, you give your customers a safer way to make purchases while reducing the cash you have on hand.

 Infographic illustrating the benefits of contactless payments for businesses